wendy-wm-wu/leetcode/README.md

 A set of "smoke tests" are limited sets of tests of very high value areas of the system.
 Often this will be stuff like logging into the system or making a payment.
 If those areas are broken, there's absolutely no way we can ship.
 (Often called "show-stoppers").
 The analogy is that "smoke is pouring out of the black box" -- you don't know exactly what's up, but it's Really Bad.
 They are usually small so you can routinely run them as a final "sanity check" before release.

+### What's the difference between encryption and hashing?

+Encrypted data can be decrypted, in that sense that they are "two-way".
+Whereas hashes are "one-way".

+### What's the difference between encoding, obfuscation, minification, and compression?

+"Minification" of your JS usually refers to just removing whitespace and wahtnot to save space when transporting it over the wire.

+"Compression" is actually applying a compression algorithm, e.g., gzipping your code before transporting it over the wire.

+The two terms blur together a bit when you consider the Google Closure Compiler, which uses static analysis to perform aggressive optimizations like renaming your functions to very short names and pruning unused code.

+"Obfuscation" means hiding human-readable code with harder-to-read equivalents.
+It's often a slightly useful side effect of minifying and compressing.
+Obfuscation has minor utility in discouraging hacking but it won't stop a determined hacker from looking at whatever code you're sending to the client.

+"Encoding" converts characters to make sure they can be transported safely.